chrischiedo/chrischiedo.github.io/_posts/2022-11-06-getting-started-blockchain.md

 > Blockchain is a distributed ledger technology that stores transactions in blocks that are cryptographically linked together to form a chain.

 Since the launch of the Bitcoin network in 2009, there's been a lot of excitement around cryptocurrencies and other blockchain-based platforms, that facilitate transactions between different parties without the need of a single trusted third party.
-From DeFi to NFTs, blockchain has arguably become one of the most "hyped" technologies in recent years.
+From DeFi to NFTs, blockchain has arguably become one of the "hottest" emerging technologies in recent years.

 #### So, what is Blockchain?